-Indian traditional medicine gives us advice on how to live healthily by eating properly and maintaining the body’s natural balance through various therapies.
+Indian traditional medicine gives us advice on how to live healthily by eating properly and maintaining the natural balance of your body through various therapies.

 1. Find your individual Ayurveda profile

-Healthy lifestyle in Indian medicine depends on the individuality of each patient.
+A healthy lifestyle in Indian medicine depends on the individuality of each individual patient.

-Any therapy, decoction, massage or dish is good to comply with our ancient nature, which according to Ayurveda is called prakriti (constitution), as well as the acquired, actual nature or the so-called purusha, which unites our transformation under the influence of various external factors.
+Any therapy, decoction, massage or dish is good to comply with our ancient nature, which according to Ayurveda is called prakriti (constitution), as well as acquired, current nature or the so-called purusha, which unites our transformation under the influence of various external factors.

-We call vikruti unbalanced nature.
-Precisely because of this, if we have decided to engage in Ayurvedic therapies, our first step should be to familiarize ourselves with our personal energy profile.
+We call unbalanced nature vikruti.
+That is why, if we have decided to engage in Ayurvedic therapies, our first step should be to get acquainted with our personal energy profile.

-The Constitution is the fragile, unique balance of the three life energies according to Indian tradition: coffee, cotton wool or pita dosha.
+The Constitution is the fragile, unique balance of the three life energies according to Indian tradition: kapha, vata or pitta dosha.
 They build each of us and make us who we are.

-People with different types of nature respond accordingly to certain nutrients, are susceptible to certain diseases, and to be effective in their treatment, rely on of the respective groups of herbs and preparations.
+People with different types of nature react accordingly to certain nutrients, are susceptible to certain diseases, and in order to be effective in their treatment, rely on the relevant groups of herbs and preparations.

-For example, people with a clear pita dosha in the profile are advised to consume more cooling foods and spices and stay away from heaters.
-If the nature of cotton wool is most prevalent, patients are best to eat soup and other more liquid dishes often.
+For example, people with a pronounced pitta dosha in their profile are advised to consume more cooling foods and spices and to avoid warming.
+If the most common nature is vata, patients are best to eat soup and other more liquid dishes often.

 2. Reduce your daily intake of added salt with food